Explaining Islamic Hygiene Can Be An Awkward Test Of True Friendship (Blog)

 The lota is what South Asians, and Muslims as a whole, use to pour water on our backsides after using the bathroom — it's not a bidet.
 If you visit Muslim homes in Canada you will notice a small watering can next to the toilet, or maybe a pipe with a hose at the end which is meant to be used to spray water — always with lighting speed — directly at your "business."
 This is Islamic hygiene.
 It is part of the virtue of keeping yourself clean, such as making wudhu before saying prayers, and it is simply something that you do, and are used to, even if you are not righteously inclined — it's our reality one way or another (including also the reality of most parts of the world, Muslim or not, where basic hygiene, including toilet paper, is not an affordable luxury).

-Cleaning yourself like this is seen as following in the footsteps of the Prophet Muhammad.

-There are variations on how this is done, so it's important to stress that there is no one way.
-Many wipe with toilet paper before, pour water and also wipe with their hand (always the left), and then wipe dry again with toilet paper, so as to avoid a wet streak of water down the pants — an especially embarrassing reality while in school or at work.
-Others wipe with toilet paper before, pour water but don't wipe with their hand, and wipe dry with toilet paper.
-If you're not using the lota and happen to be in a bathroom with a pipe and spray, you can simply spray away without any wiping.

-Cleaning yourself like this is seen as following in the footsteps of the Prophet Muhammad.
-But I also think that, when it's hot and you are in the desert, you want a clean behind rather than the chafing that occurs with a dirty butt.
+This virtue of cleanliness is seen by some as following in the footsteps of the Prophet Muhammad.
 Whatever the original reasoning, it's a great practice and one that will eventually catch on in Canada.
 Until then, it remains the top three most difficult friend conversations you can have: friend, I can't pay my half of the rent; friend, your sister and I are getting married; and friend, I used your watering can to wash my ass.
 Nonetheless, it's a conversation that many Muslims have to face, one way or another.

 As my friend began to fill the can with water before walking over to his plants — another basic tenet of housesitting I had forgot — I confessed the reality of why the water can was in the bathroom.